-The exception to the above exam schedule is for those students who move from the Ph.D. program to the Master's program after taking the comprehensive exam and having their Ph.D. comprehensive exam results count as the required exam for the Plan II Master's.
+The exception to the Plan II path discussed above is for those students who move from the Ph.D. program to the Master's program after taking the comprehensive exam and having their Ph.D. comprehensive exam results count as the required exam for the Plan II Master's.
 Note that a minimum of an M.A. pass, however, is required on the comprehensive exam in order to have the Ph.D. exam results count towards the Plan II Master's.

-A Ph.D. student who does not pass the comprehensive exam at the M.A. level in August who chooses the Plan II option can complete their degree during the 3rd semester.
+A Ph.D. student who does not pass the comprehensive exam at the M.A. level in August and chooses the Plan II option can complete their degree during the 3rd semester.
 In order to do so, the student must:

-- Formally move to the master's program, - Successfully pass an M.A. theory exam (administered once a year in October), - Enroll in ECON 538 as described above, and - Successfully complete the required credit hours for a Plan II M.A.
+- Formally move to the master's program, - Successfully pass an M.A.
+Theory Exam (administered once a year in October), - Enroll in ECON 538 as described in the Ph.D. section of the handbook, and - Successfully complete the required credit hours for a Plan II M.A.